-The City Clerk’s Office is suspending all passport services until further notice.
+The City Clerk’s Office is suspending all passport services until May 10, 2021.
+See the Passports link for more details.

 The City Clerk’s Office provides administrative services for all City departments and serves as the initial contact with those communicating with the City by phone, email, or when entering City Hall.